orbeon/orbeon-forms-doc/XForms-~-XBL-~-Including-Content.md

     <xbl:content includes=":root > xf|label"/>
 ```

 The `:root` pseudo-class refers to the bound element (here `fr:link-select1`).
-The `&gt;` combinator "describes a childhood relationship between two elements", like the XPath `/` axis.
+The `>` combinator "describes a childhood relationship between two elements", like the XPath `/` axis.
 So the result is equivalent to the XPath:

 ```xml
 /*/xf:label